E

 4 Amazing European Starling Facts

-3. They have the ability to mimic other species’ songs and calls and can even imitate human speech!
+• They can mimic other species’ songs and calls, and can even imitate human speech.
 One European Starling can learn up to 20 calls.
 The males sing more than the females.

-4. The European Starling has a sense of taste.
-They cannot digest sucrose which is why they have the ability to distinguish between sucrose and other sugars.
+• The European Starling has a sense of taste.
+They cannot digest sucrose, which is why they can distinguish between sucrose and other sugars.

 Where to Find the European Starling